Set up push notifications for FCM

 google-services.jsonfile, and place it in your Android app module root directory.

-Sign in to your dashboard and go to Settings > Application > Push notifications.
+Sign in to your dashboard and go to Settings > Chat > Push notifications.

-Turn on Push notifications and select Send when all devices are offline.
+Turn on Notifications and select Send to devices both offline and online.

 Add the following dependency for the Cloud Messaging Android library to your